Glossary of ballet: Entrée de ballet

 An autonomous scene of ballet de cour, divertissement, comédie-ballet, opéra-ballet, even tragédie lyrique, which brings together several dancers in and out of the scenario.

 Épaulé

 ([epole]; 'shouldered.')
 One of the positions of the body or épaulement where the body is at an oblique angle to the audience, the downstage arm is allongé in front and the downstage shoulder appears prominent to the audience as the downstage leg works to the back (e.g. second arabesque).

 Épaulement

 ([epolmɑ̃]; 'shouldering.')
 Rotation of the shoulders and head relative to the hips in a pose or a step.
 This term relates only to the movement of the body from the waist up.
 The head generally looks over shoulder that is forward (downstage).

+Étoile

+The leading ballet dancer in a company.

 F

 Face, en

 ([ɑ̃ fas]; 'facing, in front of.')
 En face indicates facing something directly, generally the audience.

 Failli

 ([faji] 'given way', past participle.)
 A slide or brush-through transition step following a preceding jump or position.
 Failli is often used as shorthand for a sissonne (ouverte +pas) failli, indicating a jump from two feet landing on one (sissonne) with the back foot then sliding through to the front (chassé passé), and this is often done in conjunction with an assemblé: (sissonne) failli assemblé.
 E.g. From croisé, the upstage leg opens behind on the sissonne as the body changes direction in the air to land ouverte effacé; the back leg which is now downstage slides through in a chassé passé to fourth in front, ending the dancer croisé the corner opposite the original.
 This chassé passé is the (pas) failli.
 An assemblé (dessus/over) to the opposite corner would reorient the body back to its original position.
 Failli phrased with arabesque indicates the brushed follow-through of an arabesqued leg from elevated behind to fourth in front as lead-in to a following step.